toddledev/documentation/docs/20-guides/101-datocms/index.md

 ![Inline Blocks and Links|16/9](inline-blocks-links.webp)

-Therefore, a simple filter formula can be used to assign the corresponding asset to these inline elements (e.g., images, links).
+Therefore, a filter formula can be used to assign the corresponding asset to these inline elements (e.g., images, links).

 No additional repeating or recursive components are required for this configuration.
 The block and link data are simply passed, and the **dato-block** component manages their sorting as needed.

-This concludes the guide, providing a solid foundation for web applications that integrate data from DatoCMS.
-An accompanying video build is coming soon.

-For any questions, reach out on Nordcraft’s Discord server.

-Thank you for reading, and happy building.
+You can now continue to build your application using the cloned project in this guide, or start a new project to fetch data from your DatoCMS account.